Obtaining a Contractor’s License in North Carolina

 How to Become a General Contractor in North Carolina

-In this article, we’ll explore how to become a general contractor in North Carolina, including the license classifications, limitations, examinations, and renewals.
+In this article, we’ll explore how to become a general contractor in North Carolina, including the license classifications, limitations, examinations, and renewals (license renewal is due 11/30/25, be sure to fulfill your North Carolina contractor license continuing education requirements before then!).

-For contractor license classifications, you will need to meet some basic requirements and pass an exam.
+To begin with, for contractor license classifications in North Carolina, you will need to meet some basic requirements and pass an exam.
 You must:

 • Be at least 18 years old